-Wayne F. Shovelin Scholarship application period has closed.
-Applications
+Wayne F. Shovelin Scholarship

-Wayne F. Shovelin Scholarship Fund
+The Wayne F. Shovelin Scholarship is Gaston County’s equivalent to

 Before retiring in 2009, Wayne F. Shovelin served as CEO at CaroMont Health